zacharyzusin/TravelPlanner/README.md

 # Travel Planner

 An intelligent travel planning application that uses the AG2 framework to coordinate multiple specialized AI agents for creating optimized travel itineraries within budget constraints.
 Mock data as well as a locally run LLM were used instead of integrating with APIs so as to simplify the application.
-Please refer to the AG2 repository for more details: [AG2 Github Repository](https://github.com/ag2ai/ag2)
+Please refer to the AG2 repository for more details: [AG2: Open-Source AgentOS for AI Agents](https://github.com/ag2ai/ag2)

 ## Architecture